Historical documents: Lebanon before Syria 5000 thousand years!

 territories now became an artificial entity that spread across various

 races and regions to include everything that bordering the Byzantine dominions

-in Asia Minor in the north to Arabia in the South.
+in Asia Minor in the north to the desert in the South.

 Under the Ottoman Turkish occupation, the "confusion" was reinforced

 with the new hegemony that subdivided the region into less ethnically or geographically

 coherent regions, separating cities into quasi-city states again.
 Consequently, Ottoman Turkish excellence at lack of organization

 and mismanagement aggravated the blunders of previous invaders with a political

 jigsaw that pitted ethnic groups against each other and left the region a much

 sicker entity than before.
 That was a reflection of the sick state of the Ottoman empire around the Mediterranean.